#integer #const-generics #bounded #integer-arithmetic #nightly #refinement #arithmetic-operations

 Changelog

 Provides a generic type Ranged<MIN, MAX> representing an integer within a specified range.
-It automatically chooses the data size guided by the range specified (so Ranged<-50, 50> is of 1 byte while Ranged<-20_000, 100_000> is of 4 bytes) and supports the arithmetic operations with automatic bound recalculation and range iteration / fixed-size array indexing.
+It automatically chooses the data size guided by the range specified (so Ranged<-50, 50> is of 1 byte while Ranged<-20_000, 100_000> is of 4 bytes) and supports the arithmetic operations with automatic bound recalculation and range iteration.
+The fixed sized arrays can be indexed with a ranged integer having the fitting bounds.

 The conversion and arithmetic functions catch the errors such as possible overflow and zero division at compile time.